 Tenant’s Right to Withhold Rent

-If a landlord neglects to correct a problem within a reasonable amount of time after being notified that the condition of the rental unit fails to meet health, safety or structural standards, the tenant may exercise his or her right to withhold rent or fix the problem and deduct the cost from the next rent payment.
+If a landlord neglects to correct a problem within a reasonable amount of time after being notified in writing that the condition of the rental unit fails to meet health, safety or structural standards, the tenant may be able to exercise his or her right to withhold rent.

 Termination and Eviction